enevarez-ops/responsivePortfolio/README.md

 ![gif for site](gif-link)

 ## User Story
-This Website is a link to My User Responsive Portfolio and contact information
+This Website is a link to My User Responsive Portfolio, About Me and Contact Information

 ## Description
 A Reactive portfolio using Bootstrap and CSS

 ## Installation
-How to install and run app/website
+Click on link and use in default browser.

 ## Contributors
 Efrain Nevarez

 ## Credits
-Credits for anything used to build site
+CSS, JQuery, Bootstrap

 ## License
 This project is licensed by MIT